 Usain’s first Olympic experience was at Athens in 2004 but injury kept him from progressing beyond the heats.
 Clearly still a promising prospect American colleges offered him lucrative scholarships but he refused all offers preferring to remain at home in Jamaica with the environment and facilities that had served him well so far.
 Injuries plagued the seasons to follow and titles and records proved elusive until the 2007 World Championships where he took silver behind US sprinter Tyson Gay.
 An older, wiser Bolt became increasingly focused on the 100m and in a shock performance a year later, in only his fifth senior race over the distance, he took the world record and became the fastest man on Earth.

-Despite what many suggest is ‘showboating’ Usain has always remained gracious and generous to his fellow Jamaican athletes and other competitors and has become a popular icon of intentional sport.
+Despite what many suggest is ‘showboating’ Usain has always remained gracious and generous to his fellow Jamaican athletes and other competitors and has become a popular icon of international sport.

-To book Usain Bolt as the sports speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Usain Bolt as the sports speaker for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Usain is known to cover the following topics: